I ditched corporate cheque to start roofing sheets plant

 And that is where Muriungi’s idea to start manufacturing iron sheets and nails sprouted and Rhino Mabati was born.
 Today the company has a bustling factory at Kitengela.

-Rhino Mabati employees 15 people, among them an engineer who runs the manufacturing plant, truck drivers and administration staff, and supplies iron sheets around the country.
+Rhino Mabati employs 15 people, among them an engineer who runs the manufacturing plant, truck drivers and administration staff, and supplies iron sheets around the country.

 “We have five trucks that supply the roofing sheets countrywide.
 We have a capacity to produce 500,000 metres of sheets in a month and we only produce after orders are made to avoid wastage,” Muriungi says.